facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Linear Interpolation

-!!! success "Linear interpolation is registered in `Color` by Default"
+/// success | Linear interpolation is registered in `Color` by Default
+///

 One of the most common, and easiest ways to interpolate data between two points is to use linear interpolation.
 An easy way of thinking about this concept is to imagine drawing a straight line that connects two colors within a color space.